wehubfusion/Icarus/README.md

 ## Runner Framework

-The Runner provides a powerful concurrent message processing framework that automatically handles batch processing, worker pools, success/error callbacks, and distributed tracing.
+The Runner provides a powerful concurrent message processing framework that automatically handles batch processing, limiter-governed concurrency, success/error callbacks, and distributed tracing.

 ### Runner Architecture

 The Runner consists of the following components:

 - **Processor Interface**: Defines how individual messages are processed
-- **Worker Pool**: Configurable number of goroutines for concurrent processing
+- **Concurrency Limiter**: Governs how many messages are processed in parallel and tracks circuit-breaker metrics
 - **Batch Puller**: Pulls messages in configurable batches from JetStream consumers
 - **Callback Reporter**: Automatically reports success/error results to the "result" subject
 - **Tracing Integration**: Built-in OpenTelemetry tracing with span propagation